Terradue/taskfile-utils/README.md

 - `API`: the reference to the AsyncAPI document, typically a YAML document;
 - `OUTPUT`: the reference to the directory where the AsyncAPI Generator produces the output file(s).

+## Java

+The `java.yaml` file contains tasks to execute a simple Java jar file, by hiding the artifact download from the [Maven Central Repository](https://central.sonatype.com/):

+### execute

+Download, if not present in the local M2 repo already, and executes an arbitrary artifact identified by the canonical GAV coordinates in the format of `<groupId>:<artifactId>[:<type>[:<classifier>]]:<version>`, with arbitrary parameters:

+- `GAV`: the artifact coordinates, i.e. `net.sourceforge.plantuml:plantuml-mit:1.2025.3`.

+Optional parameters below are also supported:

+- `MAVEN_REPO`: the Maven Central Repository URL, `https://repo1.maven.org/maven2` by default;
+- `LOCAL_M2_REPO`: the local File System path where artifacts will be stored, `$HOME/.m2/repository` by default.

 ## JSON

 The `json.yaml` file contains tasks to generate contents, given a [JSON Schema](https://json-schema.org/) document: